anodynos/uRequire/readme.md

 * Grunt plugin ? (still works fine as it is with shell:command)

 ###v0.6 - v0.8
-* Configuration file urequire.json that will contain all the information regarding your bundle: your default urequire settings (eg your nodejs webRoot mapping, -scanPrevent), and the most important of all: a `relaxed` config used on both the web side and nodejs that knows facts like which are the bundle modules or that `underscore` is a 'global' (i.e it needs a requireJS/web {paths: {'underscore': '/libs/lodash.js'}} and on node its ususally an `npm install underscore`, but it could also use the same requireJs `paths`.) etc. More info to follow, watch this space.
+* Configuration file `urequire.json` that will contain all the information regarding your bundle: your default uRequire settings (eg your nodejs webRoot mapping, -scanPrevent), and the most important of all: a `relaxed` config used on both the web side and nodejs that knows facts like which are the bundle modules or that `underscore` is a 'global' (i.e it needs a requireJS/web {paths: {'underscore': '/libs/lodash.js'}} and on node its ususally an `npm install underscore`, but it could also use the same requireJs `paths`.) etc. More info to follow, watch this space.

 * Investigate loading modules asynchronously from HTTP on node, just like RequireJS/browser (with caching).